-Please check out the "Museum in 30 Objects" on the Education page, which include useful resources for teachers.
+Please check out the "Museum in 30 Objects" on the Education page, which includes useful resources for teachers.

 We have an online public portal that connects to our collections database -- you can find it on the Collections sectiuon of this website.
 It is fully searchable and provides basic information and images on all our objects and works of art (not just a selection).
 All it requires is a browser and access to the internet.
 You’re free to EXPLORE.